 Also, here’s my post about the cost of living in London: how much do you actually need to have a decent life in London.
 In this post, I actually compare 4 salaries and explain what you can afford for minimum wage, 20K, 40K and 70K in London.

-Also, if you just moved to London (or moving soon) and searching where to buy affordable furniture, I bought all my furniture HERE (the quality is okay and the same day delivery is perfect).
+Also, if you just moved to London (or moving soon) and searching where to buy affordable furniture, I bought some of my furniture HERE (the quality is okay and the same-day delivery is perfect).

 Read my post about the worst districts to live in London as well (in case you’re interested)